polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 * Substrate Developer Documentation - `substrate.dev/docs/`

-   In the `/docs/` directory, you should create your documentation or images in one of these sub-directories:

-   *  `development`
-        Instructions, tutorials, and procedural documentation for developers who are working on Substrate.
+  Instructions, conceptual overviews, and procedural documentation for developers who are working on Substrate.
 This directory includes documentation on how to get started, build, run, and test Substrate.
 You should organize the content that you create by specific activities, such as testing, getting started, or by workflow topic.

-   * `conceptual`
-        Concept and developer guides about the features of Substrate.
-You should organize the content that you create by specific features.

-   * `images`
-        Images that are used in the documentation.
-You should place images in this common directory and avoid placing images in the same directory as documentation.
+  Images that are used in the documentation belong in the common `assets` directory.
+Avoid placing images in the same directory as documentation.

 ### What documentation should I create?